This module will help you explore and understand:

 There are different types of triggers:

-These are like an alarm sounding- it could be something seen or heard.
-They can be situational and come from our daily routines e.g. walking through the kitchen may trigger us to open the fridge; going onto adult pornography websites may trigger sexual thoughts about accessing sexual images of children.
+They might come from different situations and come from our daily routines.
+For example walking through the kitchen might trigger us to open the fridge, or going onto adult pornography websites might trigger sexual thoughts about accessing sexual images of children.

-Triggers often feature at the beginning of the cycle of offending and can prompt behavioural responses so being aware of your triggers is essential in increasing the ability to stop the cycle at the earliest opportunity.
+Triggers often appear at the beginning of the cycle of offending and can prompt behavioural responses.
+Being aware of your triggers is essential to increase your ability to stop the cycle as early as possible.

-Some places and situations present specific risks for people e.g. being alone at home late at night with internet access.
-These situational and environmental risks can become more risky if combined with risky thoughts, feelings and behaviours.
-This can provide the ingredients for a chain of unhealthy behaviour and trigger the offence cycle.
-It is therefore vital to recognise what situations and environments would be risky for you.
+Some places and situations present specific risks and triggers for people, for example being alone at home late at night with internet access.
+These can become more risky if combined with risky thoughts, feelings and behaviours, and can provide the beginning of a chain of unhealthy behaviour.

-On the worksheet list what these situations and environments would be and why they are risky.
-Then identify what you would do to manage them.
+On the downloadable worksheet list what these triggers and situations are and why they are risky.
+Then identify what you can do to manage them.